IQNOMY/facebook_sdk/readme.md

-# Iqnomy Facebook
+# IQNOMY Facebook
-Send some Facebook user information automaticly to an Iqnomy hosted script that's checking the app permissions.
+Send some Facebook user information automaticly to an IQNOMY hosted script that's checking the app permissions.

 ## Usage
 Three things are necessary: